GregUtas/robust-services-core/README.md

 ### C++ static analysis tool
 The development of RSC got sidetracked when the author decided to develop C++ static analysis tools.
-This toolset detects violations of various C++ design guidelines, such as those found in Scott Myer's *Effective C++*.
+This toolset detects violations of various C++ design guidelines, such as those found in Scott Meyers' *Effective C++*.
 It also analyzes `#include` directives to determine which ones should be added or deleted.
 An overview of the toolset is provided [here](docs/RSC-Cxx-Static-Analysis-Tools.md).